elastic/kibana/x-pack/plugins/triggers_actions_ui/README.md

 Registration code for a new alert type model should be added to the file `x-pack/plugins/triggers_actions_ui/public/application/components/builtin_alert_types/index.ts`
 Only registered alert types are available in UI.

-2. Register alert type in other plugin.
-In this case alert type will be available only in current plugin UI.
+2. Register the alert type in another plugin.
+In this case, the alert type will be available only in the current plugin UI.
 It should be done by importing dependency `TriggersAndActionsUIPublicPluginSetup` and adding the next code on plugin setup:

 ```